 The ‘merging of policies’ as explained above happens in the ‘Selector’ module that also obtains the given feedback.
 To render the algorithm more feedback efficient, a ‘Predictor’ module (with the same architecture as the critic) is trained with corrected actions, such that it can provide us with rough directions --- just what we need during the earliest stages of learning.

-Besides testing with actual human feedback, feedback is synthesised using a converged DDPG policy, such that algorithms can be consistently and fairly compared without having to worry about the variance in human feedback.
-Below are the learning curves (top charts), where we desire to obtain maximum return as fast as possible for Mountaincar (left) and Pendulum (right).
-Just beneath is the amount of feedback as a fraction of the samples --- less feedback is less work for the human which is better.
+To be able to consistently and fairly compare PPMP with other approaches without having to worry about the variance in human feedback, the model performance was evaluated using synthesized feedback with a converged DDPG policy.
+The following charts show the learning curves (top charts).
+The goal is to obtain maximum return as fast as possible for Mountaincar (left) and Pendulum (right).
+The charts just below show the amount of required feedback as a fraction of the samples, because the less human feedback needed the better:

 We see that DDPG (red) fails in Mountaincar.
 It rarely reaches the flag and therefore there is little reward.
 DCOACH (green) hardly solves the Pendulum problem.
-PPMP (we are blue) uses significantly less feedback but converges at least 5x faster and has superior final performance (on par with the oracle in purple).
-As an ablation study, the orange lines demonstrate PPMP without predictor (PMP).
+PPMP (blue) uses significantly less feedback but converges at least 5x faster and has superior final performance, which is on par with the oracle (purple).
+As an ablation study, PMP (orange) demonstrates PPMP without a predictor.
 For both environments, the orange curves get more feedback, but perform worse.
 This demonstrates that the predictor module makes the teacher’s job even easier.

-Everything so far has all been related to simulated feedback.
+Everything so far has all been evaluated based on simulated feedback.
 Now, what happens when we use actual human feedback that suffers from errors and delays?
-Below, we observe the same tendencies: less feedback, faster learning, and greater final performance for both environments:
+Below, we observe the same tendencies: Less feedback, faster learning, and greater final performance for both environments:

 Note that using DDPG, the problem is not solved.
 The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution (between the flags), thereby exceeding the performance of the teacher (purple).